ForgeFin/DeepSustainableFinance/README.md

 # DeepSustainableFinance

 This repository contains the python code used in the book XY.
-The according models can be found in the folder "Models".
-The files containing the file names and the corresponding labels, market capitalization, and industry can be found in the folder "Files".
-The labels are already split into a training, validation, and test set ("train_data_rs0.txt", "val_data_rs0.txt", and "test_data_rs0.txt").
-The enviornmental word list is also contained in the folder "Files".
+The code for each model can be found in the folder "Models".
+The files containing the names of the 10-K and 10-Q reports, the corresponding labels, market capitalization, and industry are in the folder "Files".
+The labels are already split into a training, validation, and test set (i.e., "train_data_rs0.txt", "val_data_rs0.txt", and "test_data_rs0.txt").
+The environmental word list is also contained in the folder "Files".

 **Note**: This repository does not contain the 10-K and 10-Q filings.
 The pre-processed filings can be downloaded from [SRAF](https://sraf.nd.edu/data/stage-one-10-x-parse-data/).
 The unprocessed files can be downloaded via the [U.S. Securities and Exchange Commission](https://www.sec.gov/Archives/edgar/Feed/).